 It’s about time I write an article about my Peggy Martin rose!
-After all, she’s by far the most show-stopping plant in my garden.
+After all, she’s by far the most show-stopping plant in my garden and she also happens to be the hardiest.
 She’s the rose that makes jaws drops when people walk in the backyard.
-She’s the rose that makes me feel like I’m in an English garden and she’s the one I think everyone needs to own!
+She’s the rose that makes me feel like I’m in an English garden and she’s the rose I think everyone needs to own!

-This gorgeous pink climbing rose was gifted to me by my friend and avid gardener Katie and her mom, Cheryl.
+This gorgeous pink climbing rose was gifted to me by my friend and avid gardener Katie and her mom.
 Their family is from New Orleans, which is where this rose originated.
-Katie’s uncle propagated Cheryl’s Peggy Martin rose from his rose, which is over a hundred years old, and she propagated mine from hers.
-How cool is that!?

 Traits